KarsaiTamas/DoomSpriteCreator/README.md

 # DoomSpriteCreator
+For those who don't use github.
+To download it click code and click download zip.
+The python file is inside if blender can't recognize it with the zip file.
+WIP
 This is a blender addon to make sprites easier from your blender models for doom.
-WIP

 This will have more options, just this is the first mostly properly working version and just want to save it to github, for good mesure.